 - Statutory, regulatory work to enforce a range of consumer protection legislation.
-This is primarily achieved through intelligence-led inspection of business premises and the investigation of requests for assistance e.g. enforcement of age restricted products, weights and measures, product safety and fair trading legislation. - Supporting businesses by ensuring compliance with relevant legislation and tackling unfair competition. - Analysis of notifications and referrals from the Citizens Advice Consumer service to identify businesses that may be causing consumer detriment and trends. - The use of intelligence to prioritise and inform proactive investigations by implementation of a tasking process. - Acting as a responsible authority under the Licensing Act 2003 and as such making appropriate representations in response to licensing applications.
+This is primarily achieved through intelligence-led inspection of business premises and the investigation of requests for assistance e.g. enforcement of age restricted products, weights and measures, product safety and fair trading legislation. - Supporting businesses by ensuring compliance with relevant legislation and tackling unfair competition.
+This will include Primary Authority Partnership work. - Analysis of notifications and referrals from the Citizens Advice Consumer service to identify businesses that may be causing consumer detriment and trends. - The use of intelligence to prioritise and inform proactive investigations by implementation of a tasking process. - Acting as a responsible authority under the Licensing Act 2003 and as such making appropriate representations in response to licensing applications.
 In addition we instigate licence reviews where breaches of the licensing objectives have been identified.